honzasladek/knowledgeable-goat/content/pages/index.md

       Creating, launching and maintaining custom applications is hard and expensive.
 It shouldn't be either and we believe Contember is the answer.
     features:
-      - title: The Best Feature of Your Services
+      - title: Prototype in 1 day
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >-